RedBirdOBX/City-Info-API-Demo/README.md

 **1.2.0**
 11.10.2019
 Replaced all database record identifiers in routes with guids.
 Now, regardless of where or how the data is stored, the identifiers will always remain the same.

+**1.3.0**
+11.15.2019
+Added `try/catches` to all Controller actions.